MicrochipTech/fpga-hls-examples/Training4/readme.md

         <https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/releases>
       - SHA256:
         4a1406ba9e764a94026fcea2ee8fbb84f91384e953e7ba6176fcb7dadcbc5522
-  - Training design files for Section 7 can be found on Github under [Training4/vector_add_soc](https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training4/vector_add_soc)
+  - Training design files for the [Running Vector-Add Reference SoC Generation on the Board](#running-vector-add-reference-soc-generation-on-the-board) section can be found on Github under [Training4/vector_add_soc](https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training4/vector_add_soc)
-  - Training design files for Section 8 can be found on Github under [Training4/icicle-kit-reference-design](https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training4/icicle-kit-reference-design)
+  - Training design files for the [Integrating SmartHLS into an Existing SoC design](#integrating-smarthls-into-an-existing-soc-design) section can be found on Github under [Training4/icicle-kit-reference-design](https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training4/icicle-kit-reference-design)
-  - The pre-compiled bitstreams can be found on Github under [Training4/precompiled-binaries](https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training4/precompiled-binaries)
+  - The pre-compiled bitstreams can be found on Github in the release assets.
-      - Alternatively, users may regenerate the bitstreams using a .tcl script by following the instructions in section 8.7.
+      - Alternatively, users may regenerate the bitstreams using a .tcl script by following the instructions in [Compiling the hardware](#compiling-the-hardware).

-## 3.3 PolarFire® SoC Icicle kit Setup
+## PolarFire® SoC Icicle kit Setup

 Later parts of the training involve running steps on the Icicle kit board.
 The following hardware is required: